-There is a strong correlation between skill and productivity.
-It has been reported by others that the union sector has historically funded and promoted craft training through its join labor/management apprenticeship program.
-In contrast, open shop labor has lacked standardized training. ^{7,8} The difference in productivity between union and open shop crafts suggests that some of that performance difference arises from better skills.
-The figure below shows how frequently owners rated the skills of craft and foremen (those who supervise the craft workers) for the mechanical trades installing pipe using a scale of 1 to 5 (low to high), as described earlier.
+frequently owners rated the skills of craft and foremen (those who supervise the craft workers) for the mechanical trades installing pipe using a scale of 1 to 5 (low to high), as described earlier.
 The installation of pipe on many industrial projects is the dominant craft in terms of labor hours and therefore is an important indicator of project success.
-When we compare the skill ratings for the craft employed on union versus open shop projects, union workers were much more likely to be rated as above average or highly skilled versus open shop workers.
+When we compare the skill ratings for the craft employed on union, mixed, and open shop projects, union workers were much more likely to be rated as above average or highly skilled versus open shop and mixed workers.
 In other words, 75 percent of the project owners rated the craft installing piping as above average or highly skilled for union workers compared to only 63 percent of the open shop workers being rated as above average or highly skilled.
 Union labor was also less likely to be rated as only average or unskilled.
-Similar results are found for the foremen, and this same pattern is also seen across the other craft disciplines (e.g., iron workers, electrical and instrumentation, and civil).
+Similar results are found for the foremen and this same pattern is also seen across the other craft disciplines (e.g., iron workers, electrical and instrumentation, and civil).